sap-tutorials/Tutorials/tutorials/cp-aibus-ber-custom-data/cp-aibus-ber-custom-data.md

 ---
-title: Create Dataset, Upload Training Data and Submit Training Job
+title: Create Dataset and Upload Training Data
 description: Perform the initial steps to train your own Business Entity Recognition custom model to get machine learning entity predictions for the text you submit to the service.
 auto_validation: true
 time: 20